 - Green Energy Careers | grades 10-12*

-Give your students a hands-on overview of the tools, concepts and pathways that lead to careers in renewable energy generation and energy efficiency.
-In the first part of this workshop, students manipulate photovoltaics and wind generators to figure out optimal design and installation for power generation.
-The second part introduces tools and concepts in energy efficiency careers, specifically thermal and lighting efficiency.
+Give your students a hands-on overview of the tools, concepts and pathways that lead to careers in renewable energy generation and/or energy efficiency.
+In the renewables workshop, students manipulate photovoltaics and wind generators to figure out optimal design and installation for power generation.
+The efficiency workshop introduces tools and concepts in energy efficiency careers, specifically thermal and lighting efficiency.
 In conclusion, students interact with informational materials addressing the future of green careers and explore the specifics of various career pathways.
 An informational packet including certification, licensure and education programs will be provided to participating classrooms, enabling easy follow-up for interested students.

 - Eco-Driving | for drivers' ed classes